kamranalisays/linux-commands/README.md

 ###  3) cd (change directory )

-To navigate into the root directory, use "cd /"
+ root directory, use "cd /"

-To navigate to your home directory, use "cd" or "cd ~"
+ home directory, use "cd" or "cd ~"

-To navigate up one directory level, use "cd .."
+goes one directory level up, use "cd .."

-To navigate to the previous directory (or back), use "cd -"
+previous directory (or back), use "cd -"